 - Facilitator.
 Some leaders are inclusive, letting their team have input into decisions.
 They like everyone to have a seat at the table which can be empowering to the team.
 The upside is that team members feel included and many good ideas are born and refined through the group think.
 The downside is that the team can flounder if the leader lets everything be decided by the group, especially in times of crisis when decisions need to be made quickly.

 Not sure of your leadership style?
+There are lots of tools out there that can help.
 Here’s a fun, fast, and free leadership quiz you can take: https://www.mindtools.com/pages/article/leadership-style-quiz.htm

 Not everyone is a born leader.
 Some people start a nonprofit or take a Director’s job and find themselves in a leadership position by default.